jcr179/heaven_or_hcl/README.md

 Heaven or HCL (HoHCL, hohcl) is a minimal application that is meant to be running alongside an instance of Guilty Gear XX Accent Core Plus R (+R).
 This is intended to be a utility that helps measure the timing of a player's inputs relative to the required timings needed for I-no players to execute a horizontal chemical love (hcl) dash-split force roman cancel (6frc6), which is a difficult but important barrier to overcome when maximizing I-no's destructive potential.

 ## How do I use it?
-To download the program from github, click the green "Code" button in the top-right of this window displaying this file.
-Click "Download ZIP" and take note of where on your machine it was downloaded to.
-Unzip the zip file to the directory of your choice.
-Navigate to the heaven_or_hcl directory. **Plug in your controller before starting the program; it will not work if you don't have a controller plugged in**.
-Open the "Heaven or HCL" executable file.
+To download the program from github:
+1. Click the green "Code" button in the top-right of this window displaying this file.
+2. Click "Download ZIP" and take note of where on your machine it was downloaded to.
+3. Unzip the zip file to the directory of your choice.
+4. Navigate to the heaven_or_hcl directory.
+5. **Plug in your controller before starting the program; it will not work if you don't have a controller plugged in**.
+6. In **config.txt**, set the value of `type=` to `xbox` or `ps4` depending on your controller.
+It's set to xbox by default.
+7. Open the "Heaven or HCL" executable file.
 Now you're ready to rock!

 The main display consists of a sprite of I-no with timing adjustment suggestions communicated through her speech bubble.
 There is a stick/button layout overlay to give feedback of what inputs are being read by the program.
 Below that is a timeline showing frame-by-frame inputs read after the start of an hcl.
 Details of how this is detected and timed are explored later in this README.
 Below the timeline is a checklist of conditions needed to be met for an hcl 6frc6 to be executed successfully, updated based on your last attempt at a hcl 6frc6.